shannonldaly/shannonldaly/README.md

 # Hi, I'm Shannon 👋

-Senior Product Manager with 8 years of experience in enterprise platform infrastructure, currently upskilling by building things from scratch.
+Senior Product Manager with 8 years of experience in enterprise platform infrastructure, currently upskilling by building AI-powered systems that solve personal use cases.

 I spent most of my career at the infrastructure layer — building products that serve the systems other teams build on top of.
 At Capital One I owned